-The Trumpeter is particularly sensitive to human disturbance and pollution, and does best in clean, quiet waters where there are abundant invertebrates and aquatic plants available for food.
-It matures late, not nesting until 4-5 years of age, at which time birds form life-long pair bonds.
+The Trumpeter Swan is sensitive to human disturbance and pollution.
+The species does best in clean, quiet waters that provide invertebrates and aquatic plants for food.
+It matures late, not nesting until young birds are four to five years of age, and forms life-long pair bonds.

 Young swans, called cygnets, remain with their parents through their first year, learning traditional migration routes and wintering spots from adult birds.

 The recovery of the Trumpeter Swan is an inspiring reminder that concerted bird conservation efforts can bring back the birds; other conservation success stories include Swainson’s Hawk and Whooping Crane.